Dayne Crist: Kansas

 At the end of the 2011 season, Crist was benched once again and he announced that he was leaving Notre Dame to play for Kansas, reuniting him with former Notre Dame coach Charlie Weis.
 Crist became immediately eligible since he completed undergraduate requirements.

 Crist entered the 2012 season as the starting quarterback.
 Following a disappointing start to the campaign which had taken the Jayhawks out of bowl contention, Crist had increasingly lost playing time to accommodate redshirt freshman Michael Cummings.

 Kansas' 2012 football season ended with a game at West Virginia in which Crist played only a few snaps.
 Although only winning one game out of twelve, the Jayhawks were extremely competitive throughout the year.
-They led part of the first half versus Kansas State who at the time was #7 in the nation before being destroyed, 56-16 by the 7th ranked Wildcats, the Jayhawks also nearly beat Texas at home who was a top 25 team at the time, and went into overtime and almost beat Texas Tech who was also a top 25 team at the time.
-The other side of the debate focuses on the Jayhawks failing to win a game after Labor Day stating that a significant reason for the poor season was the play of Crist who finished the season with the worst quarterback rating in NCAA Division 1A (ranked 116th out of 116 qualifying quarterbacks).
+They led part of the first half versus Kansas State who at the time was #7 in the nation before losing 56-16.
+The Jayhawks also nearly beat Texas at home who were ranked in the top 25 at the time.
+The Jayhawks also went into overtime and nearly beat Texas Tech who was also a top 25 team at the time.
+The Jayhawks failed to win a game after Labor Day with Crist finishing the season with the worst quarterback rating in NCAA Division 1A (ranked 116th out of 116 qualifying quarterbacks).

 Crist played in the January 2013 edition of the NFLPA Collegiate Bowl, and was named the game MVP.